Complete Guide to Hiroshima Japan

 Try Okonomiyaki

-Okonomiyaki is the local delicacy of Hiroshima.
+Okonomiyaki is the local delicacy of Hiroshima City.
 There are many places throughout the city that serve this dish made of a savory pancake, fried noodles, meat, and other yumminess.
 It’s a total Japanese comfort food.
 Be sure to check out my list of foods you must try in Japan in my Japan Food Guide.

 Hiroshima Castle